VuchinaSystems/crowdtilt-api-spec/README.md

 ## Introduction

-It is important to understand that the Crowdtilt API is a layer of abstraction on top of payment processors.
+It is important to understand that the Tilt API is a layer of abstraction on top of payment processors.
 Currently, we support [Balanced Payments](https://www.balancedpayments.com/), which is well-suited for single-project sites like Lockitron, or multi-project services such as Kickstarter.
 Support fo [Stripe](https://stripe.com/) and [BrainTree](https://www.braintreepayments.com) is coming soon.